TheOddler/aplai/report/report.md

 p(6,1) | 156,980           | 982 498 648       | 124,253        | 1 354 737 953
 Table XXX: The last 6 results of Shikaku CHR with the normal and the alternate viewpoint

-## DISCUSSION

-Because the last 6 methods had the highest time values, we cut them off and put them in a table to keep the chart ratio.
-By putting them in a table, we could add the backtracks or inferences respectively.

-**The _ECLiPSe_ implementation:**

-We can see that the alternative view is much faster than the other methods.
-We can also see that it contains much less backtracks, which makes it seem that the constraints are tighter in the alternative model.
-Which is what we believe to be the main reason for the difference in speed.

-Another reason for their difference in the search tree is that there are simply different values to be found.

-**The *CHR* implementation:**

 Again, the CHR implementation is slower than the _ECLiPSe_, until we reach problem p(5,1) where we see that the CHR implementation is faster than the normal viewpoint of the _ECLiPSe_ implementation.

-in CHR we also see that the alternative viewpoint is usually faster than the normal viewpoint.
+In CHR we also see that the alternative viewpoint is usually faster than the normal viewpoint.
 However, it is interesting to see that in CHR the difference between the different viewpoints is **much** smaller!

 Another interesting thing we notice, is that the amount of inferences does not necessary reflect the time needed.
 A larger amount of inferences is usually in line with a longer time.
 But we can see that the amount of inferences in the alternative seems higher while it does achieve lower times.

-**Conclusion**
+### Conclusion

 The difference a different viewpoint can make really flourishes in this example, as the different viewpoint in the _ECLiPSe_ implementation has a large speed increase.